Gamocosm/Gamocosm/README.md

 You can use `.error?` to check if a return value is an error. `nil` cannot be made an error.
 These methods are defined on `Object` in `config/initializers/error.rb` Why don't I use exceptions?
 Hmmmmm...
+I prefer only throwing exceptions in "exceptional cases", not when I know something might be wrong (e.g. user input).
+I don't like wrapping everything in try-catches for simple error checking.

 #### Other useful stuff
 - Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `config/app.yml`